grz0zrg/fsynth/documentation/mk/docs/ui.md

 ### Canvas

-The canvas is an area of a chosen dimension where the visual output is displayed.
+The canvas is a graphically accelerated surface of a chosen dimension where the visual output produce by the code in the code editor is displayed.

+The canvas content is modified using the **gl_FragColor** GLSL uniform in the code editor.

 ### Graphical score